 - Do I have or can I get evidence to prove my court claim?

-- Do you have the name and right address of the other party?
+- Do you have the name and correct address of the other party?

-If the answers are “yes,” the chances are you have a valid small claims lawsuit.
-So if you are unsure, an attorney could advise you.
-And a lawyer can tell you if you have a valid complaint.
+If the answers are “yes,” you have the makings of a valid small claims lawsuit.
+But if you remain unsure, an attorney could advise and tell you if you have a valid complaint.
 Also, they can explain the evidence you will need to prove your claim.
 And this is all necessary to win.

 If you feel you need an attorney, contact the local bar association.
-And the California Bar has a free referral service.
-Also, you may qualify for free legal service.
+Also, the California State Bar has a free referral service.
+Next, you may qualify for free legal assistance.
 In some cases, pro-bono lawyers help at the local Legal Aid Service.

 You will need to contact the Clerk of Court after preparations:

-- In the county, the event or dispute occurred, which led to the lawsuit.
+- The event or dispute occurred in the county, which led to the lawsuit.

-- Don’t what county to file the action?
+- Don’t know what county to file the action?
 Contact the Clerk’s Office.
 They can offer assistance.

 Lawsuits all begin by submitting a complaint form.
 This is a “Statement of Claim.”
 It will get tabled in the clerk’s office.
 If you need help filling out forms, the clerk can direct you.

-If filling out the “Statement of Claim,” provide information in a brief manner.
-You must detail the facts of the case.
+Suppose filling out the “Statement of Claim” briefly provide the information.
+It would help if you detailed the facts of the case.
 Most of all, you need to justify the amount you seek.

 Also, you must have the full name and address of the defendant listed.
 And if the claim has written documents, attach them.
-Items include notes, leases, repair bills, contracts or other things.
+Items include notes, leases, repair bills, contracts, etc.

 Duplicates of originals should be attached to the form.
 And a fee goes to the court clerk.
 And this is known as a filing fee.
-Last, the amount of this fee gets based on the sum of the lawsuit.
+Last, the amount of this fee is based on the lawsuit’s sum.

 What are the Proper Procedures?

-The first step is to fill out the Statement of Claim form.
+As noted above, the first step is to fill out the Statement of the Claim form.
 Second, you need to notify the defendant.
-So you must serve him or her with a copy of the lawsuit.
-“Service of Process” is how we notify the adverse party.
+So you must serve them with a copy of the lawsuit.
+“Service of Process” is how we inform the adverse party.

 The notice will have the Statement of Claim attached.
-And also attached will be a “Notice to Appear,” which is a summons.
+And also attached is a “Notice to Appear,” a summons.

-- The first is having the clerk sent the lawsuit papers to the defendant.
+- The first is having the clerk send the lawsuit papers to the defendant.
 This is sent by registered mail, with a return receipt requested.
 This is restricted delivery to the party only.
-And it must be signed for, to obtain the letter.
+And it must be signed to obtain the letter.

-A fee gets paid to have the clerk send the lawsuit by mail.
-But if you win, it is possible to recover court costs from the defendant.
+The plaintiff can also pay a fee to have the clerk send the lawsuit by mail.
+But if the plaintiff wins, it remains possible to recover court costs from the defendant.

-- If mail service is a bad choice or is unsuccessful, you can pay the Sheriff’s Office.
+- If mail service is a wrong choice or is unsuccessful, the plaintiff can pay the Sheriff’s Office.
 So they can provide personal service.
 This means the sheriff will try and locate the defendant.
-Then they hand deliver the lawsuit papers to them.
+Then they hand-deliver the lawsuit papers to them.
 They will do so at their home or place of work.
 But what if the defendant’s residence is not in the same county?
-Then you must use the Sheriff’s Office in that county.
-Using the sheriff to hand deliver things will involve a fee for the service.
+Then it would help if you used the Sheriff’s Office in that other county.
+Utilizing the sheriff to hand-deliver things will involve a fee for the service.